Instructions for Using Library Databases Off-Campus

 Full text articles are PDF Full Text or HTML Full Text or both.
-If the article is PDF full text, click on that on the left side to bring up the article.
+If the article is PDF full text, click on that on the left side.
 To print the article, click on the print button inside the PDF window.
 The PDF full text is copied directly from the magazine so pages appear as originally published.
 The HTML full text articles are typed into the computer so they do not appear as published.
-Scroll down on the abstract screen to find the HTML full text beneath the abstract.
+Just scroll down on the abstract screen to find the HTML full text.
 To print HTML articles, click on print on the right side of the screen and then click on the yellow print button on the next screen.

 To cite the article, click on “Cite” on the right side of the abstract screen.
 This will bring up a list of citations to use for different formats.